tinawend/api/README.md

 - rule 10 (CRUD operation names are not part of URIs)

 7. Did you do something extra besides the fundamental requirements?
 Explain them.
 Unfortunately I started with the assignment a bit too late (due to other assignment handins) and did not have time to do anything extra.
+I did not have much time to do tests but I have done a few, I would have wanted to do some more.
+I would also have liked to do some more error handling.